azeez-abp/azeez-abp/README.md

 - 👋 Hi, I’m @azeez-abp
 - 👀 I’m interested in full stack development and virtualization
-- 🌱 I’m full stack developer enginner
+- 🌱 I’m full stack developer engineer
-- 💞️ I’m looking to collaborate on team
+- 💞️ I can work perfectly in team and as individual

 <!---
 azeez-abp/azeez-abp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.